 I understand the authors’ point that any change in the standard should come from the legislature.
-I think the majority of the Maryland Court of Appeals will agree with the authors on this.
-On the other hand, as Judge Bell pointed out in commissioning a study on contributory/comparative negligence, Maryland’s contributory negligence rule is a common law rule.
-Arguably, the legislature’s failure to act is not approbation of contributory negligence.
+I think most of the Maryland Court of Appeals will agree with the authors on this.
+As Judge Bell pointed out in commissioning a study on contributory/comparative negligence, Maryland’s contributory negligence rule is a common-law rule.
+Arguably, the legislature’s failure to act is not an approbation of contributory negligence.
 Can the court never change a rule because the legislature has not changed it for them?
 But I’m getting too far afield… I can see arguments on both sides of this issue.

-The idea that Maryland’s economy is going to suffer from comparative negligence is just plain silly.
-Maryland, Virginia, Washington D.C., Alabama, and North Carolina are the only jurisdictions in the country that have retained contributory negligence.
+That Maryland’s economy will suffer from comparative negligence is just plain silly.
+Maryland, Virginia, Washington, D.C., Alabama, and North Carolina are the only jurisdictions in the country that have retained contributory negligence.
 Has any serious economist – which I define for these purposes as someone who has taken an introductory economics course – suggested that these economies are meaningfully stronger and have lower inflation because of contributory negligence?
 Please.

-The idea that someone who is 1% responsible for their injuries should not be able to recover against a negligent party who is 99% responsible for their injuries is really intellectually indefensible.
+That someone 1% responsible for their injuries should not be able to recover against a negligent party who is 99% responsible for their injuries is really intellectually indefensible.
 The only good argument for keeping contributory negligence in Maryland is “It has always been that way so why change it?”
 I don’t agree with this argument.
 But at least I understand it.

 What also drives me nuts is how casual jackpot justice award arguments are with the facts.
 The authors write: